starvskii/InvokeAI-colab-SS/README.md

-## The original README contents from camenduru are as below, pls follow him/her if you like the job..
+## The original README contents from camenduru are as below.
+## Pls follow him/her if you like the job..

 🐣 Please follow me for new updates https://twitter.com/camenduru 🔥 Please join our discord server https://discord.gg/k5BwmmvJJU